Keywords

 See the authors' detailed response to the review by Patricia Mechael

 The documents to be reviewed will include general health sector and immunization specific policies, guidelines and strategic plans.
-Only documents in the English language will be included.
-Publication date for inclusion will be from 2000 (to correspond with the establishment of GAVI, which has played a key role in promoting access to vaccines in most of the developing countries like Kenya and Uganda) to 2023.
+Only documents in the English language will be included given that English is the primary language for official government policy documentation, especially for national and county-level strategies, policies and plans in Kenya.
+In addition, including only English policy documents is necessary to ensure consistent interpretation of the policy documents.
+Publication date for inclusion will be from 2000 (to correspond with the establishment of GAVI, which has played a key role in promoting access to vaccines in most of the developing countries like Kenya) to 2023.

 Documents to be reviewed will be retrieved from the following sources: